Skip to content Exit mobile menu

 If you wish to try again for a higher accommodation preference you need to decline your offer and ask to go on the waiting list.
 Please bear in mind that if you do this, preference will be given to students that have not yet received an offer of accommodation and we cannot guarantee that another offer of accommodation will be made.

-We endeavour to offer accommodation to all eligible students who apply before the 9th June.
+We endeavour to offer accommodation to all eligible students who apply before midday on Friday 13th June.
 If you applied after the application deadline, it is possible that you will have been placed on our waiting list.
 Places do become available in University accommodation throughout the summer and these places will be allocated to students on our waiting list in accordance with the University’s Allocation Policy.
 We will keep you informed after A-Level results day and will endeavour to accommodate you as soon as possible.

 Alternatively, you might want to consider private sector accommodation options.
 Please contact the Accommodation Service if you have any queries about applying for Private Sector accommodation.